VinceSanityyy/Laravel-SPA/README.md

 ### Feel free to use -Vince
 - If you want to contribute or become a contributor message me in facebook. `facebook.com/vincentsanityyy`
+- you can create your own branch or you can fork and request for pull.
+Thanks

 ## To Do's
 - Add dynamic data in Graph/Chart ✓